NakataCode/School-project/README.md

 ## School-project
-- Simple school project that is mainly based over CSS
+ - Simple project that is mainly focuses on CSS